-Angle Developments (East) Limited is a housing development company incorporated in September 2019 and is owned in the main (the Combined Authority retains a single share) by Angle Holdings.
+Angle Developments (East) Limited is a housing development company incorporated in September 2019 and is owned in the main by Angle Holdings.
 It was incorporated with the intention of delivering affordable housing schemes and forming joint ventures with local developers in order to contribute to the housing element of the 2017 devolution deal for Cambridgeshire and Peterborough.

-Cambridgeshire & Peterborough Business Growth Service Limited

-Incorporated in August 2020 the Cambridgeshire & Peterborough Business Growth Company consists of three major services.
+Cambridgeshire & Peterborough Business Growth Service Limited Incorporated in August 2020 the Cambridgeshire & Peterborough Business Growth Company consists of three major services.
 These are: